TLS inspection

 Important

-After you enable TLS inspection, protection for new connections takes effect in about one minute.
-Existing persistent connections are not affected and are not protected.
+When you enable TLS inspection, protection for new connections takes effect in about one minute.
+Existing persistent connections are not affected and will not be protected.

-On the TLS Inspection page, you can view the list of created policies.
-Click the status switch to enable a TLS inspection policy.
-After the policy is enabled, Cloud Firewall can inspect the encrypted content of outbound traffic based on your configurations.
+The TLS Inspection page lists all policies.
+Toggle the status switch to enable a policy.
+Once enabled, Cloud Firewall inspects encrypted outbound traffic per your configuration.

 Note